mcmonty2600/mcmonty2600.github.io/_posts/2016-11-29-x-wing-targeting-computer.md

 layout: post
 title: "HTML/CSS/JavaScript X-Wing Targeting Computer"
 date: 2016-11-27
-excerpt: A little Javascript exercise to mock-up the famous pilot assist technology.
+excerpt: A Javascript exercise involving the famous pilot assist technology.
 ---

 <div style="position:relative" markdown="1">

 *You've switched off your targeting computer, what's wrong?!?*

-In my ample free time I like to rewatch my favorite scenes from Episode IV, and in a recent viewing of the final Death Start assault I found myself again admiring the technology we see in the dashboards of the fighters.
+In my abundant free time I like to rewatch my favorite scenes from Episode IV, and in a recent viewing of the final Death Start assault I found myself again admiring the technology we see in the dashboards of the fighters.
 The most memorable element here (in my opinion) is the "targeting computer" that the x-wing pilots use to visualize their position in the trenches and determine how far away the are from their final target, the thermal exhaust port.
 A sort of heads-up display that the pilot peers into, with its one-point perspective, minimalist graphics, and the feeling it gives of high speed motion, this is really the height of rebel pilot-assist technology.

 Who programmed the original graphics for these scenes, and I wonder what platform was used?
 A google search yielded nothing on the topic...